 These gloves are designed to provide increased mobility all day and are made with high-quality cotton spandex material.

 It promises immediate results, and you can cook dinner, walk your dog, use your computer or run errands while wearing this glove.

 Ideal for muscle soreness, swelling, tingling and arthritis pain, the Comfy Brace is woven with moisture wick fabric to help with proper blood circulation and dexterity.

-Unlike others on the list which had issues with stitching, this therapeutic glove features ergonomic stitching to ensure durability.
+Unlike others on the list who had issues with stitching, this therapeutic glove features ergonomic stitching to ensure durability.